 Lifestyle Adjustments Can Help

 Whether you have excessive head and neck sweating caused by primary focal hyperhidrosis or secondary hyperhidrosis, there are certain factors that will make your symptoms worse.
 Avoiding some of these triggers, in addition to other treatments, may help you to reduce the amount of sweat you produce.
-Some of the triggers are weather conditions like high humidity and high heat.
+The main triggers that cause sweating to worsen are weather conditions like high humidity and high heat.
 Other triggers include things that you can ingest like spicy food, alcohol, and caffeine.
 Exercise can also trigger extra sweating, but sweating is probably not a good reason to forgo a workout.
 Finally, emotional triggers can also cause sweating to be worse, especially when you feel stress, anxiety, anger, or fear.
 It has been shown that hyperhidrosis and anxiety are related and that higher anxiety levels often lead to an increase in sweating.
 In order to combat sweating related to stress and anxiety you may want to try a calming practice like yoga or meditation.

 In addition to avoiding triggers, you can make some basic lifestyle changes that can help reduce and manage sweating in general.
 If you have found that antiperspirant is helpful, try applying it to dry skin at night so that it is most effective.
 It is also important to stay well hydrated and eat small spaced out meals to aid in digestion, as digestion produces body heat which can worsen sweating.
 It may be valuable to limit exercise before social encounters or work as sweating is often worse for a while even after you're done exercising.
 Finally, clean the skin on you head and neck frequently to keep it healthy and to avoid build up that can lead to breakouts. while these particular strategies won’t eliminate your sweating they can help you to prevent and manage it so that is has less of an impact on your day to day life.

-Excessive head and neck sweating can be devastating to those affected by it, but seeking out treatment can dramatically improve symptoms and lead to better outcomes.
-Don’t be afraid to seek out treatment and advocate for your needs if you are struggling with hyperhidrosis.
+Excessive head and neck sweating can be devastating, but seeking out treatment can dramatically improve symptoms and lead huge improvements.
+Don’t be afraid to seek out treatment and advocate for your needs!

 - Pariser, D. M. (2014).
 Hyperhidrosis (4th ed., Vol. 32).
 Philadelphia, PA: Elsevier.